natecostello/van_two_point_oh/blog/2021-7-26/electroplating-trials.md

 On that subject, you will find lots of examples on the intertubes of people making their own Nickel electrolyte.
 We opted to buy ours from Amazon.
 At some point, we reach our DIY limit.

 Based on all the above sources, we set out with the following plan/goals:
-* We'll clean the copper beforehand with a mixture of vineger, salt, and dawn dish soap per internet and Bob Villa.
+* Clean the copper beforehand with a mixture of vineger, salt, and dawn dish soap per internet and Bob Villa.
-* We'll use our power supply, in current source mode, to source the equivalent of 20 A/ft<sup>2</sup> (ASF).
+* Use our power supply, in current source mode, to source the equivalent of 20 A/ft<sup>2</sup> (ASF).
 This number was based on the Krohn electrolyte label (it said 10-20 ASF).
-* We'll plate for 30 minutes (at 20 ASF) which the Handbook would predict to yield a thickness of 25 um or ~1 mil.
+* Plate for 30 minutes (at 20 ASF) which the Handbook would predict to yield a thickness of 25 um or ~1 mil.
-* We'll try and keep the surfaces being plated as equidistant from the Nickel anode(s) as possible to get even plating, per the handbook.
+* Try and keep the surfaces being plated equidistant and as far from the Nickel anode(s) as possible to get even plating, per the handbook.
 This means two anodes, one per side.
-* We'll try and keep the surfaces being plated as far from the Nickel anodes as possible to get even plating, per the handbook.

 Note, you end up geometry and fluid limited at some point.
 And the fluid isn't cheap.
 This is what our setup looked like: